CHRISCARLON/herding-cats/README.md

 # Herding-Cats Quick Start!🏃‍♂️‍➡️

 ## Overview
-This Python library currently provides a way to explore CKAN and OpenDataSoft data catalogues.

-It currently includes three main classes:
+This Python library provides a way to explore and interact with CKAN and OpenDataSoft data catalogues.
+It includes four main classes:

 1. `CkanCatExplorer`: For exploring CKAN-based data catalogues
 2. `OpenDataSoftCatExplorer`: For exploring OpenDataSoft-based data catalogues
-3. `CkanCatResourceLoader`: For loading and transforming catalogue data
+3. `CkanCatResourceLoader`: For loading and transforming CKAN catalogue data
+4. `OpenDataSoftResourceLoader`: For loading and transforming OpenDataSoft catalogue data

-Both explorer classes are designed to work with a `CatSession` object, which handles the connection to the chosen data catalogue.
+All explorer classes work with a `CatSession` object that handles the connection to the chosen data catalogue.

 ## Usage

-### CkanCatExplorer
+### CKAN Components

-#### Initialisation
+#### CkanCatExplorer

 ```python
 import HerdingCats as hc